 Nope!
-Rope is not one size fits all, it’s a very diverse activity enjoyed by grown-ups of all ages, all physical compositions, backgrounds, genders and sexes.
+Rope is a very diverse activity enjoyed by grown-ups of all ages, all physical compositions, backgrounds, genders and sexes.

 Just like any physical activity, it’s about finding the kind of rope you enjoy doing and finding the kinds of rope partners who want to do that with you.
 Different people have different bodies, different degrees of flexibility and different pain thresholds, and the beauty is in this diversity.